mikesigs/academic-kickstart/content/post/building-azure-functions-with-precompiled-fsharp/index.md

 Notice, there is no error handling.
 So if you pass some invalid input you'll get a **500 Internal Server Error** back.

-## What About the `function.json`
+## A Final Note About the `function.json`

-Without the function attributes we would have had to create a `function.json` file ourselves.
-Fortunately, this gets generated for us at compile time.
-The generated file is located  at `bin\Debug\netstandard2.0\HelloYou\function.json` and looks like this:
+Without the function attributes we would've needed to create and maintain a `function.json` file.
+Fortunately, this gets generated for us at compile time and can be found in `bin\Debug\netstandard2.0\HelloYou\function.json`.
+It looks like this:

 ```json
 {